Article I: Name

 Section 4: All expenditures must be in line with RCYD’s mission.

-Section 5: All financial activities including fundraising for the RCYD, endorsed candidates, are to be organized and facilitated by the Executive Board
+Section 6: All financial activities including fundraising for the RCYD, endorsed candidates, are to be organized and facilitated by the Executive Board:

-- All financial activities exceeding $10 must be debated by and approved by the Executive Board in accordance with voting procedures outlined in Section V: Section 1: A.
+A. All financial activities exceeding $50 must be debated by and approved by the Executive Board in accordance with voting procedures outlined in Section V: Section 1: A. Approval shall be defined as 50% plus (1).

-- Such power will be granted to the general membership upon approval by the board and the general membership;
+I. Such power will be granted to the general membership, upon approval by the board and the general membership;

 ARTICLE VII – General Body

-Section 1: The Riverside County Young Democrats general body will meet no less than four (4) times during the course of one (1) year.
+Section 1: The Riverside County Young Democrats general body will meet no less than six (6) times during the course of one (1) year.

 Section 2: A quorum is defined as one-third (1/3) of the active members and no less than five (5) members in good standing.
 A quorum is necessary for election of officers, candidate endorsement, amendments to bylaws, and any binding resolutions.